The Fabulous Sixties

-The Fabulous Sixties was a 10-part Canadian television documentary miniseries narrated by Peter Jennings.
+The Fabulous Sixties is a ten-part Canadian television documentary miniseries narrated by Peter Jennings.
 Each episode featured a year from the 1960s.

 The programs were produced by Philip Hobel and Douglas Leiterman under the production units Hobel-Leiterman Productions and Document Associates.
 The duo then produced the regular-season series Here Come the Seventies and Target: The Impossible for CTV.

 The first episode aired on CTV on 12 October 1969 with the following episodes broadcast as occasional specials into 1970.
 The series was released on DVD on 24 April 2007 by MPI Home Video.